dd32/td-gh-ex/readme.txt

 Version 1.3.1.2
 * Fixed Link for logo and site title in simplecatch_headerdetails() function

+Version 1.3.2
+* Added sidebar layout option metabox in post and page
+* Added default sidebar layout option in Theme options.
+* Fixed the issue of Dual title in feed
+* Fixed the site verification, site title, Description caching issue
+* Fixed the css issue for search title

 == Upcoming Plan ==
 * Add more option in theme option for feed redirect, excerpt length